CarlosViniMSouza/Odin-Project-Foundations/markdown/lesson04-Block-and-Inline.md

 ## 1. Introduction

 CSS has two box types: `block` and `inline` boxes, which determine element behavior and interaction.
-The `display` property controls how HTML elements appear on the webpage.
+The `display` property controls how HTML elements appear on the webpage.p

 ## 2. Lesson Overview